 Names and Addresses of Beneficial Owners Number of Shares of Common Stock Beneficially Owned Percent of Class FMR Corp.
-82 Devonshire Street Boston, MA 02109 21,800,898 (a) 8.60% AXA Financial, Inc. 1290 Avenue of the Americas New York, NY 10104 19,740,705 (b) 7.86%
+82 Devonshire Street Boston, MA 02109 15,599,270(a) 6.1% AXA Financial, Inc. 1290 Avenue of the Americas New York, NY 10104 13,618,685(b) 5.4%

 - (a) Based on information contained in Schedule 13G filed by FMR Corp.
-(FMR) with the SEC with respect to shares of Common Stock owned on December 31, 2001.
-According to the filing, on that date FMR, through its subsidiaries Fidelity Management & Research Company, Fidelity Management Trust Company and Strategic Advisers, Inc., and Fidelity International Limited, an affiliate of FMR, had in the aggregate sole and shared power to vote 1,829,857 and 0, respectively, of such shares.
-Of the aforesaid 21,800,898 shares, the number of shares of Common Stock owned by FMR's wholly-owned investment companies included 2,354,534 shares resulting from the assumed conversion of 3,244,500 shares of 6-1/4% Convertible Preferred Securities issued by Union Pacific Capital Trust, a statutory business trust sponsored and wholly-owned by the Company.
-The percentage set forth above assumes conversion of the Convertible Preferred Securities. - (b) Based on information contained in Schedule 13G filed by AXA Financial, Inc. (AXA) with the SEC with respect to shares of Common Stock owned on December 31, 2001.
-According to the filing, on that date AXA through its subsidiaries Alliance Capital Management L.P. and The Equitable Life Assurance Society of the United States, and its affiliates AXA Conseil Vie Assurance Mutuelle, AXA Assurances I.A.R.D.
-Mutuelle, AXA Assurances Vie Mutuelle, AXA Courtage Assurance Mutuelle,

-AXA Rosenburg Investment Management LLC and AXA, had in the aggregate sole and shared power to vote 8,328,529 and 5,290,053, respectively, of such shares, and sole and shared power to dispose of 19,588,915 and 151,790, respectively, of such shares.
+(FMR) with the SEC with respect to shares of Common Stock owned on December 31, 2002.
+According to the filing, on that date FMR, through its subsidiaries Fidelity Management & Research Company, Fidelity Management Trust Company and Strategic Advisers, Inc., and its affiliates Geode Capital Management, LLC and Fidelity International Limited, had in the aggregate sole and shared power to vote 2,491,994 and 0, respectively, of such shares, and sole and shared power to dispose of 15,599,270 and 0, respectively, of such shares.
+Of the aforesaid 15,599,270 shares, the number of shares of Common Stock owned by FMR's wholly-owned investment companies included 1,307,349 shares resulting from the assumed conversion of 1,801,500 shares of 6-1/4% Convertible Preferred Securities issued by Union Pacific Capital Trust, a statutory business trust sponsored and wholly-owned by the Company.
+The percentage set forth above assumes conversion of the Convertible Preferred Securities beneficially owned by FMR but no conversion by any other holder of the Convertible Preferred Securities. - (b) Based on information contained in Schedule 13G filed by AXA Financial, Inc. (AXA Financial) with the SEC with respect to shares of Common Stock owned on December 31, 2002.
+According to the filing, on that date AXA Financial through its subsidiaries Alliance Capital Management L.P. and The Equitable Life Assurance Society of the United States, and its affiliates AXA, AXA Conseil Vie Assurance Mutuelle, AXA Assurances I.A.R.D.
+Mutuelle, AXA Assurances Vie Mutuelle, AXA Courtage Assurance Mutuelle, AXA Rosenburg Investment Management LLC and AXA Konzern AG, had in the aggregate sole and shared power to vote 6,766,772 and 5,565,720, respectively, of such shares, and sole and shared power to dispose of 13,105,910 and 512,775, respectively, of such shares.